 - Mailbox data - Email, calendar, chat, and call activity that people generate by using Microsoft 365, such as time spent in meetings or emails sent to a specific person or group.

 - Incremental data - Data that would otherwise be unavailable to the employee but is presented in an aggregated form designed to protect individual privacy.

-For example, Viva Insights provides views that allow people to quickly understand how much time they spend in meetings, and in email every day, who they collaborate with the most, who they're losing touch with, and to whom they have made commitments and requests.
+For example, Viva Insights provides views that allow people to quickly understand how much time they spend in meetings and in email each day, who they collaborate with the most, who they're losing touch with, and who they've have made commitments and requests to.

 People can take action on this information.
 They might decide that they spend too much time in meetings, for example, and adopt a personal goal of running more efficient meetings.

 These insights are derived from data that is already available to people in the following places: